bougou/cods/README.md

 # CODS

-The Component Operation Declaration Specification (CODS) is a specification for defing  operation traits of an application component.
+The Component Operation Declaration Specification (CODS) is a specification for defining operation traits of an application component.

 The Component Operation Declaration (COD):